QTIM-Lab/qtim_PreProcessor/README.md

 ```

 ### Input
 Every pre-processing method has the same options for input. "input_files" can be either a list of files to process, a list of directories, or both. "input_search_phrase" is an optional regular expression to apply to the directories provided in "input_files".
 Above, it is set to '\*.nii\*' to only pick up nifti files. "input_exclusion_phrase" is another optional string.
-Files that includethe string provided to "input_exclusions_phrase" in their filename will not be chosen for pre-processing.
+Files that includethe string provided to "input_exclusion_phrase" in their filename will not be chosen for pre-processing.

 ### Output
 Similarly, every method has the same options for output. "output_folder" is where the files should be outputted after a pre-processing step is finished.
 If the provided "output_folder" does not exist, one will be made. "output_suffix" is a label that will be applied at the end of a filepath after it has been pre-processed, in order to keep track of which steps have been performed on it.
 In this case, a file named "Example.nii.gz" would be labeled "Example_isotropic.nii.gz" after processing.